-Law Gazette this week featured a special report on Mental Health First Aid (MHFA) in the legal sector.
-Jonathan Rayner explores how stress-related mental illness is still a taboo subject in many workplaces and looks at how some firms are championing MHFA training as a way of breaking stigma, improving support and creating mentally healthier workplaces.
+Following a series of courses delivered to a leading law firm by Mental Health First Aid (MHFA) England.
+National Trainer, Clive Stevenson, Law Gazette this week featured a special report on MHFA in the legal sector.
+Reporter Jonathan Rayner explores how stress-related mental illness is still a taboo subject in many workplaces and looks at how some firms are championing MHFA training as a way of breaking stigma, improving support and creating mentally healthier workplaces.

 Rayner speaks to HR Director, Suzanne Hulls, from leading law firm Farrer & Co., who discusses the benefits of MHFA training in raising awareness and explains the organisation’s plan to roll out the training.
 One of the firm’s senior associates, Adam Carvalho, also gives further insights into Farrer & Co.’s progressive approach to mental health and wellbeing.